 Visit the academic regulations section for additional information on degree candidacy requirements.

 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.

 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 Students accepted into the counselor education program must make satisfactory progress toward their degrees.
 Students who earn unsatisfactory grades and/or exhibit unprofessional conduct may be terminated from the program.
-More specific information about satisfactory academic progress can be found on this website at satisfactory academic progress.
+More specific information about satisfactory academic progress can be found in the academic regulations section of this website.

 Apply online at graduate.admissions.vcu.edu.